Martinez homers, has 3 RBIs as Red Sox beat Blue Jays 5-3

 TORONTO — J.D.
+Martinez and the Boston Red Sox wrapped up their longest road trip of the season so far the same way they’ve finished off almost every series: with a win.

-Martinez homered and had three RBIs, Mookie Betts had two hits and made a sensational diving catch, and the Boston Red Sox beat the Toronto Blue Jays 5-3 on Sunday.
+Martinez homered and had three RBIs, Mookie Betts had two hits and made a sensational diving catch, and the Red Sox beat the Toronto Blue Jays 5-3 on Sunday.

+Boston is 12-1 in series finales this season, winning its past six.
+The Red Sox went 6-4 on a trip to Texas and AL East rivals New York and Toronto.

+“Overall, I think we had a really good road trip,” Martinez said.

 Betts, who had two singles and two stolen bases, ended the fourth by sliding into foul territory down the right-field line to catch Richard Urena’s sinking liner.